 - Visit to Donald Judd’s Chinati Foundation

-NextTribe has arranged transportation, starting in Marfa and continuing on to Alpine, Marathon, Big Bend, Lajitas and then back to Marfa.
+NextTribe has arranged transportation, starting in Marfa and continuing on to Lajitas, Terlingua, Big Bend, Marathon, Alpine, and then back to Marfa.
 However, guests will need to find their own way to Marfa.
 NextTribe can’t arrange travel from a gateway to Marfa because of liability issues and because it is cost prohibitive.

 There is an Amtrack train that travels from Austin and San Antonio to Alpine.
 You could get a taxi from Alpine to Marfa or we could arrange pick up.

 Here’s more information on transportation to Marfa.